 Since 2006, Urban has used data from the American Community Survey to understand the trends in the population of children born to at least one foreign-born parent—that is, children of immigrants.
-Through reports, briefs, data visualizations, and our interactive data tool, we have tracked and allowed others to track the growth of this population, both in number and in share, as well as the trends in their location, education, income, and background.
-Our data spans the national, state, and metro levels and provides demographic information on both immigrant and native children.
+Through publications, data visualizations, and our interactive data tool, we have tracked and allowed others to track changes in the characteristics, number, and lived realities of these children and their families.
+We present snapshot and trend information on children of immigrants and their families including location; citizenship and length of residence in the US; income, employment, and benefits; education and schooling; household structure; and more.
+Our data span the national, state, and metro levels and provide information on foreign-born and US-born children as well as for children overall and by child and parent nativity and citizenship, child demographics, family income, and more.

 To see how patterns and trends have evolved over time, check out our interactive maps.